husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ssh yourCORE2ROShostname
 ```

 then answer `yes` and type password.
 You will see Husarion graphic, it's mean that you are connected to CORE2-ROS terminal.
-Type:

 ![image](/assets/img/husarnet/console_2.png)